Paying down debt can be a long, hard road. Make it easier with some simple tricks. You’ll be surprised what happens when you break up your paycheck!

 If you have a family, you probably have medical bills.

-If you’re ready to make debt payment a priority, open a separate checking account.
+If you’re ready to make debt payment a priority, here’s a secret tip that made a HUGE difference for us: open a separate checking account.

 We use Chase bank for checking, and love how easy it is to do most of our banking online.

-Once you have your separate bank account, file direct deposit paperwork at work so part of every paycheck gets funneled right into your new account.
+Once you have your new bank account, file direct deposit paperwork at work so part of every paycheck gets funneled right into your new account.

 How much can you comfortably pay towards debt?
-For us, it was 15% of each paycheck.
+(For us, it was 15% of each paycheck.)
+Chose an amount and get started already!

-Then, every pay period, pay your credit card bills from this account.
-It’s easy to do a debt snowball with this money.
-P
+Then, every pay period, pay your credit card bills (or whatever debt you’re tackling) from this new account.

 Use your laziness to your advantage!